Ho-Ro/kermit-80/README.md

 This is the [source code](http://www.columbia.edu/kermit/ftp/archives/cpm80.tar.gz) from the
 [Kermit Software Source Code Archive](https://www.columbia.edu/kermit/archive.html).
+**Kermit 80** was one of the original Kermit programs, first written in 1981 for the Intertec Superbrain and then made portable to many other CP/M systems.

 ## Setup
 The source code is customised to create a ‘kermit.com’ for **Generic CP/M Plus**